pwafire/pwafireapp/docs/README.md

 Open the **src** folder in your text editor.
 The **src** folder is where you will be building your progressive web app or copy all your projects source files as in the app structure.

+Add or create your javascript files as in the app structure shown below.
+For example, you will place all **.css** files in the **css** folder.

 ```bash

 │   ├── src